Vermont to become first state to ban CFL lightbulb sales

 CFLs use 75% less energy than traditional light bulbs and can last up to six times longer, according to Earth911, an online recycling and conservation source.
 However, they contain roughly 4 milligrams of mercury per bulb, on average.

-Vermont’s Department of Environmental Conservation moved to restrict the sale of “screw-based mercury-containing compact fluorescent lamps” in Feb.
-17, 2022, but gave retailers and distributors one year to move any remaining inventory.
+Vermont’s Department of Environmental Conservation moved to restrict the sale of “screw-based mercury-containing compact fluorescent lamps” on Feb.
+17, 2022 but gave retailers and distributors one year to move any remaining inventory.

 In a notice detailing the decision, the state’s Agency of Natural Resources determined LED bulbs to be a suitable, more eco-friendly replacement.